 Distribution costs and administrative expenses.
 Expenses in the functional areas of sales and administration both rose significantly faster than revenue.
-Distribution costs rose by 4.5 per cent to €456.5 million in the fiscal year, compared to €436.7 million in the previous year.
+Distribution costs rose by 4.5 per cent to \leq 456.5 million in the fiscal year, compared to \leq 436.7 million in the previous year.
 The distribution cost ratio was 7.2 per cent, compared to 6.8 per cent in the previous year.
-Administrative expenses increased by 7.3 per cent, from €356.8 million to €382.9 million.
+Administrative expenses increased by 7.3 per cent, from \leq 356.8 million to \leq 382.9 million.
 A disproportionately high increase in other operating expenses was particularly noticeable here.
 This is due in particular to higher expenses in our own IT, especially in software licences.
 The administrative expense ratio increased from 5.6 per cent in the previous year to the current level of 6.1 per cent.
-Other operating income fell by 2.8 per cent in the reporting period, from €53.9 million to €52.4 million.
-The reason for the decline was, among other things, vendor grants that we received in 2023 and that were no longer paid out in the same amount for 2024.
-Nevertheless, the decline was kept in check overall, thanks to an improvement in the fourth quarter of 2024.
+Other operationates are the set of the current level of 6.1 per cent.